-Starting on Santa Clara Street and meandering through the parks, the bike path that runs along the train tracks, my old elementary school and the familiar surrounding neighborhoods.
-Then back to home, time and time again a steady constant in my life.
+Starting on Santa Clara Street and meandering through the parks, the bike path that runs along the train tracks, my old elementary school and the familiar surrounding neighborhoods and then back to home.
+Time and time again these walks have been a steady constant in my life.
 Though certain parts of ones life transform drastically there are those routines and habits that can be relied upon to steady ones feet on in turbulent times.
 These familiar grounds, though sometimes boring and stagnant, can be of great solace when life seems to be turning upside down and falling apart.

 My weekly routine on Santa Clara street that includes this dog walk, a little yard work, and visiting with my grandmother are pillars of comfort and stability in what seems to be the ever expanding and changing life around and within me.

 Each dog, like each human, has its own personality and nature.
 Gamba was a natural guard/hunting dog- mostly disinterested in other humans and weary of other dogs.
 Coquille was much friendlier and timid- rather frightened of strangers but playful with dogs.
 She also seemed to have a bit of inclination for herding.
 I remember when she was young her nipping at my heels on occasion; she grew out that habit after she learned people did not enjoy being nibbled on.
 And Daisy, was disinterested in both humans and other dogs, but deathly loyal to her “pack”.
 Caroline and I have both noticed her attached nature.
 She is what would be deemed a, “Comfort dog”.
 Always nearby and attentive to her owners needs; where you go she goes.